pjaskulski/nbpapi/README.md

 func (t *NBPTable) GetRawOutput() string
     GetRawOutput - function returns just result of request (json or xml)

+func (t *NBPTable) GetTableByDate(date string) ([]ExchangeTable, error)
+    GetTableByDate - function retrieves a table of exchange rates for a given day and return slice of struct ExchangeTable (or error).
+Version for table A, B (mid - average price)

+    Parameters:

+        date - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

+func (t *NBPTable) GetTableCByDate(date string) ([]ExchangeTableC, error)
+    GetTableCByDate - function retrieves a table of exchange rates for a given day and return slice of struct ExchangeTable (or error).
+Version for table C (ask, bid - buy, sell prices)

+    Parameters:

+        date - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

 func (t *NBPTable) GetTableCCurrent() ([]ExchangeTableC, error)
     GetTableCCurrent - function downloads current table of currency exchange rates and return slice of struct ExchangeTableC (or error), version for table C (bid, ask - buy, sell prices)

+func (t *NBPTable) GetTableCToday() ([]ExchangeTableC, error)
+    GetTableCToday - function downloads today's table of currency exchange rates and return slice of struct ExchangeTableC (or error), version for table C (bid, ask - buy, sell prices)

 func (t *NBPTable) GetTableCurrent() ([]ExchangeTable, error)
     GetTableCurrent - function downloads current table of currency exchange rates and return slice of struct ExchangeTable (or error), version for table A, B (mid - average price)

+func (t *NBPTable) GetTableToday() ([]ExchangeTable, error)
+    GetTableToday - function downloads today's table of currency exchange rates and return slice of struct ExchangeTable (or error), version for table A, B (mid - average price)

 func (t *NBPTable) TableByDate(date string) error
     TableByDate - function downloads and writes data to NBPTable.Exchange